 How do I apply for graduate jobs in social work?

-Look for jobs on local authority websites, in specialist publications and their websites.
-The British Association of Social Workers advertises jobs on its website, and recruiters such as charities may also advertise online.
+Look for jobs on local authority websites, along with websites such as Community Care and the British Association of Social Workers website.
+Recruiters such as charities may also advertise online.
 Check out organisations that interest you and explore their websites and social media.
 Jobs are advertised in the national press and national job sites too.

 There’s a small number of graduate schemes that focus on social work.
 Like other graduate schemes, you’ll work on placements and build a range of skills – however, you’ll also study towards a qualification in social work.

 When you find a job that looks right for you, you’ll need to fill in an application and attend interviews.
 Expect a background check as part of the recruitment process.